com-pot-93/cpd/README.md

 Impotant: for privite use to make a call to the llm user requires own API key.
+Provide your key into .env file.
+Template for the .env file is provided (.env_template).

 For more information rely on official documentation.